Cloud computing and its associated advantages have taken the corporate world by storm.

 You can think of PaaS as a kind of specialization within an IaaS model—where IaaS only gives you access to only servers to use as you please.
 A PaaS model gives you access to an entire computing framework hardware, software, tools, and all.

-The purpose of PaaS is to help facilitate the application development lifecycle from developing prototypes, the testing process, right down to the deployment of application and scaling—you have all the tools needed to complete it.
+The purpose of PaaS is to help facilitate the application development lifecycle from developing prototypes, the testing process, right down to the deployment of the application and scaling—you have all the tools needed to complete it.

 Most PaaS models also come equipped with licensed software and tools that you will need to complete all kinds of work.
 Common applications of PaaS include app development, business analytics, and much more.